Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Cut FEM Discretization and Ghost Penalty Stabilization

 \subsection{Exploiting the Tensor Product Structure}

 For simplicity of presentation, we consider a 3D case with a hexahedral element; however, the reasoning can be easily transferred to the 2D case with quadrilateral elements.
+The derivation relies on the fact that the cells are aligned with the coordinate axes.
 Consider a family of basis functions that are products of one-dimensional functions.
-Let the shape functions in each direction be denoted by \( \phi_i(\xi) \), where \( \xi \) is the reference coordinate in one dimension.
+Let the shape functions in each direction be denoted by \( \phi_i(x_1) \), where \( x_1 \) is the reference coordinate in one dimension.
 We introduce the tensor product numbering, where each degree of freedom in a higher-dimensional element (e.g., a quadrilateral or hexahedral element) is associated with a combination of 1D indices, one for each spatial direction.
 These indices are combined into a multi-index $(i_1, i_2, i_3)$, allowing us to efficiently reference and compute values for multi-dimensional functions using one-dimensional basis functions

 The values of function \( u \) at a given point are expressed as a linear combination of these basis functions with coefficients \( \bm{[}u_{i_1 i_2 i_3}\bm{]} \).
 Here, the multi-index \( (i_1, i_2, i_3 )\) corresponds to the tensor product indexing of degrees of freedom associated with the element.
 The value of the function at point \( x \) with coordinates \( (x_{1}, x_2, x_3) \) is given by